cse-labs/argo-load/labs/inner-loop.md

 ## Build MyApp

 - Now that we've created a new application, the next logical step is to `build` the app
-- PiB encapsulates many best practices, so, as an App Dev, you don't have to figure out how to build a secure, multi-stage Dockerfile
+- KiC encapsulates many best practices, so, as an App Dev, you don't have to figure out how to build a secure, multi-stage Dockerfile

 ```bash